manuelmeisen/SimpleXarts/README.md

 # SimpleXarts

-SimpleXarts is a live update charting library, designed to be used with MVVM and not leak into the Viewmodel.
+SimpleXarts is a live update charting library, designed to be used with MVVM.

 ## Getting started